-- 42. Where information about an organisation's viability is questioned following registration and similar information is required the inspector will submit a data request to IDI asking for the detail listed in paragraph 43. - 43.
-The following information will be collated for any additional establishment or agency the provider owns as part of the organisation which has linked subsidiary and parent companies: - the overall judgement and subsidiary judgements for the last two inspections for children's homes and the last inspection for each residential family centre, adoption agency, fostering agency and adoption support service - the requirements made at each inspection - whether each establishment or agency has a registered manager - any open CIE cases. - 44.
+- 41. Where an applicant only has one other registered setting the inspector will collate the information from RSA listed in paragraph 43.
+Where a provider has three or more establishments or agencies the Application team will as part of inputting the application request the Inspection Data Insight team (IDI) collate the information in paragraph 43. - 42.
+Where information about an organisation's viability is questioned following registration and similar information is required the inspector will submit a data request to IDI asking for the detail listed in paragraph 43. - 43.
+The following information will be collated for any additional establishment or agency the provider owns as part of the organisation which has linked subsidiary and parent companies126: - the overall judgement and subsidiary judgements for the last two inspections for children's homes and the last inspection for each residential family centre, adoption agency, fostering agency and adoption support service - the requirements made at each inspection - whether each establishment or agency has a registered manager - any open compliance cases. - 44.
 This information should be used to check for any financial viability issues as well as other issues relating to the registration. - 45.
 For corporate providers the information listed in paragraph 43 and any information found from the Companies House check should be used to make a decision about whether the finance team should check the company accounts in more detail.
 Decisions should be made in discussion with each inspector's team manager.